-The on-sight student services team at Frank C. Martin K-8 consist of two school counselors and one TRUST specialist.
+The on-sight student services team at Frank C. Martin K-8 consist of two school counselors.
 A school psychologist and school social worker visit the school on a regular basis and consult with the on site student services team regarding student academic and social-emotional issues.
 The counselors develop and present to classrooms on maintaining good grades, stress relief, and bullying behavior.
 Students new to the school participate in newbie group sessions to assist with the adjustment to a new school environment.
-The peer mentor club, run by the acting Trust Specialist, teaches a group of students conflict resolution skills they utilize with other students.
-The Listener program pairs specially trained adults with at-risk identified youth to provide an opportunity for a child to talk freely to an adult.
+The administration and counseling staff maintain an open door policy for students who need to speak with an adult regarding inter-student or inter-personal issues.